There are many prejudices about silk. What if we were to wring their necks?!

 FALSE!

-This is the most common prejudice about silk.
+This is one of the most common prejudices about silk.
 Another common misconception, but one that's as false as it is widespread!

 Silk is a naturally healthy, antibacterial and hypoallergenic material.
-For duvets, pillows and throws, therefore, washing with water is unnecessary and risks damaging the silk and depriving it of its natural properties.
+For comforters, pillows and throws, washing with water is unnecessary and risks damaging the silk and depriving it of its natural properties.

-What's more, the proliferation of bacteria, a source of unpleasant odors, is limited by silk's naturally antibacterial qualities.
-So there's less need for care!
+From What's more, the proliferation of odor-causing bacteria is limited by silk's naturally antibacterial qualities.
+So there's less to worry about!

-All our silk duvet covers and sheets can be washed in the washing machine!
+All our silk sheets and comforter covers can therefore be washed in the washing machine!

 We recommend a delicate cycle at 30°C and the use of a silk-specific detergent such as Tenestar.
 Placing items in a laundry bag will also help protect your items inside the machine.

-Far from altering the quality and lustre of your silk sheets, regular care will make them increasingly soft and silky.
+altering the quality and lustre of your silk sheets, regular washings will make them increasingly soft and silky

-As for our duvets, they're easy to care for.
-Here are a few tips to help you make the most of your bedding and preserve its qualities for the long term:
+Our comforters are easy to care for.
+Here are a few tips to help you make the most of your bedding and preserve its qualities over the long term:

-- Air your silk duvet two or three times a year, avoiding direct sunlight.
+- Air your silk comforter two or three times a year, avoiding direct exposure to sunlight.
 This allows the silk to regenerate and regain its volume.

-- Protect your duvet with a duvet cover to avoid staining.
+- Protect your comforter with a comforter cover to avoid staining.

-Out of season, store duvets in a cool, dry place away from direct sunlight.
-The duvet cover provided is ideal for protecting your duvet from dust, while still allowing good ventilation.
+Out of season, store your comforter in a cool, dry place away from direct sunlight.
+The duvet cover provided is ideal for protecting your comforter from dust, while allowing good ventilation.

 As a last resort, we recommend that you contact a professional who is familiar with silk and has a silk-specific detergent.
-Washing under running water is not recommended, as silk fibers become waterlogged and lose their natural properties after drying.
-Don't forget to indicate the value of the silk duvet at the depot.
+Washing in running water is totally inadvisable, as silk fibers become waterlogged and lose their natural properties after drying.
+Remember to indicate the value of the silk comforter at the depot.

 3 - Silk is very expensive!

-This is one of the first things that comes to mind when you think of silk, yet it's a very expensive material.
-FALSE!
+This is one of the first things that comes to mind when you think of silk, but it's FALSE!

 Quality silk is expensive to produce.
 Judge for yourself: on average, between 3,000 and 5,000 silk cocoons are needed to produce 1 kg of silk!

-At Maison de la Soie, our aim is to strike a balance between the quality you expect from our products and the fair price you expect to pay for them.
-Compare, you'll see!
+At Maison de la Soie, our aim is to strike a balance between the quality you expect from our products and the fair price you pay for them.
+Compare and you'll see!

-To enable us to sell some of the lowest-priced silk bedding and linen on the market, we've chosen to sell direct on our eshop, with no intermediaries.
+To enable us to sell silk bedding and linen at some of the lowest prices on the market, we have chosen to sell directly on our eshop, without any intermediaries.

-What's more, far from being more expensive than cotton or linen sheets, our silk sheets promise you high-quality bedding with proven durability.
+In addition, far from being more expensive than cotton or linen sheets, our silk sheets promise you high-quality bedding with proven longevity.

-Careful maintenance will ensure that your sheets last for many years, turning your initial outlay into a long-term investment in your health and comfort.
+Careful maintenance will ensure that your sheets last for many years, turning your initial outlay into a long-term investment, especially for your health and comfort.

-And if you're going to spend a third of your life sleeping, you might as well do it without compromise or renunciation, don't you think?
+And if you're going to spend a third of your life sleeping, you might as well do it without any compromises or renunciations, don't you think?

 We have, however, thought of the smallest budgets by developing a silk and cotton range: